2KAbhishek/octohub.nvim/README.md

 ### Telescope Integration

-`octorepos.nvim` adds a Telescope extension for easy searching and browsing of repositories.
+`octohub.nvim` adds a Telescope extension for easy searching and browsing of repositories.

 To use this extension, add the following code to your configuration: